Integers expressible as the sum of two rational cubes: Introduction

 Again, by the same arguments, the same lower bounds on the proportions in Theorem~\ref{mainv} hold as in (\ref{maineq}) and (\ref{maineq2}); and the same lower bounds on the proportions hold for the set of positive integers that are the product of three {\it positive} rational numbers in arithmetic progression.

 More generally, our results imply that a positive proportion of integers cannot be represented by any given reducible binary cubic form over $\Q$.

 \begin{theorem} Let $f(x,y)$ be any binary cubic form over $\Q$ with a linear factor.
-Then, when ordered by absolute value, a positive proportion of integers cannot be expressed as $f(x,y)$ with $x,y\in\Q$.
-Furthermore, if the squarefree part of $\Disc(f)$ is $1\pmod* 4$, then a positive proportion of integers can be expressed as $f(x,y)$ with $x,y\in\Q$. \end{theorem}
+Then a positive proportion of integers $($resp.\ squares$)$ cannot be expressed as $f(x,y)$ with $x,y\in\Q$.
+Furthermore, if the squarefree part of $\Disc(f)$ is $1\pmods 4$, then a positive proportion of integers $($resp.\ squares$)$ can be expressed as $f(x,y)$ with $x,y\in\Q$. \end{theorem}